THE POWER OF EDUCATION.

 Only 27% of them study until high school.

 Your donation will provide women of the Colonia with trade skills training.
 Their families and the entire community will benefit from the additional income women will bring to the home.

-Without intervention, mothers will perpetuate these patterns by handing them down to their children and their children’s children.
+Without education, mothers will perpetuate these patterns by handing them down to their children and their children’s children.

 You have to open their minds to another way of life.
 We support them, let them know they are not alone.

 - Beatriz Gutierrez, Sarahuaro Counsellor